FuryanRasta/wars/spec/02_state.md

 ### Querying Batches

-Batches are accessed by the identity token of the bond.
+Batches are accessed by the identity token of the war.

 * Current Batches: `0x01 | tokenHash -> amino(Batch)`
 * Last Batches: `0x02 | tokenHash -> amino(Batch)`